 Be sure to position your ficus in medium light so it can soak up the sun.

 This is another plant well-known for its ability to purify toxins in the air.
 It also has a high transpiration rate that will help humidify the air around it.

 Group your plants together so they can create their own little atmospheric ecosystem, improving surrounding humidity.

 5. Palms (Arecaceae)

-You can also take your environmentally friendliness to the next level by going green.
+Want to take your environmental friendliness to the next level?